-Riding Curiosity into the Future of Work
+Riding Curiosity into Hybrid Work

-AAs we move forward in this pandemic era, the most valuable talent will of course come with a knowledge base and skill set in their domain – but they will come with an even more invaluable asset: the ability to know what they don’t know and have the flexible cognitive muscles to ask good questions, keep learning, and collaborate with others based on shared humility instead of arrogance.
+As we move forward in this pandemic era, the most valuable talent will of course come with a knowledge base and skill set in their domain – but they will come with an even more invaluable asset: the ability to know what they don’t know and have the flexible cognitive muscles to ask good questions, keep learning, and collaborate with others based on shared humility instead of arrogance.

-In the last 18 months alone, professionals, entrepreneurs, and creatives across different backgrounds have had to adjust their preferred workflows to fit with a landscape of rolling lockdowns and remote work.
+Since 2020 alone, professionals, entrepreneurs, and creatives across different backgrounds have had to adjust their preferred workflows to fit with a landscape of rolling lockdowns and remote work.

 Work from home can feel both liberating and burdensome all at once.
 The benefits of no commute, spending more time around family, and flexible work hours are offset by the cognitive demands of numerous new software platforms and increasing burnout.
 There’s certainly no replacing the experience of meeting up with coworkers and friends in the office, but curiosity can help offset many of the reported deficits of remote work — from increasing experiences of wonder and awe to reducing WFH-related burnout.

 If you’re ready to move with more curiosity into the unknown with a rejuvenated sense of curiosity and resilience, Tracking Wonder is a stepping stone to working well without burning out in a culture of toxic productivity.